 Graduate Program Outcomes must be demonstrated by NMSU CHME graduate students to achieve the Graduate Program Educational Objectives.

 Assessment Methods are designed to measure student and graduate performance relative to these outcomes.
-Students must…
+CHME graduate students must…

 - complete an independent research project, resulting in at least a thesis/dissertation and peer-reviewed journal article(s);

-- demonstrate the ability to defend their research in front of a panel of experts;
+- defend original research in front of a panel of peers and experts;

-- demonstrate knowledge of contemporary issues in their chosen area of research.
+- be knowledgeable of the contemporary issues that are relevant to their chosen area of research.